nick87720z/tint2/doc/tint2.md

 ##### Network load

 ```
-# Note the use of "stdbuf -oL" to force the program to flush the output line by line.
 execp = new
 execp_command = stdbuf -oL bwm-ng -o csv -t 1000 | awk -F ';' '/total/ { printf "Net: %.0f Mb/s\n", ($5*8/1.0e6) }; fflush(stdout)'
 execp_continuous = 1